affandyfandy/java-chandra/Week_05/Lecture_9/assignment1/Assignment1.md

     <br>

-  - Employee `findById(int id)`
+  - Employee `findById(String id)`

     - Purpose: Retrieves an employee by their unique identifier (id).
-    - Parameters: int id: The unique identifier of the employee to retrieve.
+    - Parameters: String id: The unique identifier of the employee to retrieve.
     - Return Type: Employee: The Employee entity with the specified id, or null if no employee with that id exists.
     - Usage: Used when displaying detailed information about a specific employee or when performing operations specific to an individual employee.